yudai/cf_nise_installer/README.md

 When you installed your devbox with Vagrant, you can access your devobx only from the host machine that runs the VM.

+'[xip.io](http://xip.io/)' is a DNS service provided by 37signals that returns the IP address specified in the subdomain of FQDNs.

 ### Service token registration

 To create services, you need to register tokens to UAA.